CHiPs44/YetAnotherPicoComputer/10-Inspirations.md

 - <https://www.lexaloffle.com/pico-8.php>
 - Not open source, but great, see games like Celeste <https://www.lexaloffle.com/bbs/?tid=2145> for example!
+- <https://github.com/nesbox/TIC-80>
+- Open source (MIT license)
 - Both use Lua as default language
-- <https://github.com/nesbox/TIC-80>
-- Open source
-- Uses Lua, too
 - Both include sprite / map / sound / code editors
 - The virtual resources are limited (low resolution, 16 colors, 4 channel sound, ...), but demand much more resources on the host, see <https://github.com/yocto-8/yocto-8> for an example of a Pico-8 player for RP2040 and the difficulties encountered